How do you design a new home or renovation?

 Aspect is the main outlook or view from your site.
 And orientation is the direction your site faces.
-In an ideal world, your aspect [outlook] would be to the north or north-east [orientation], as this creates the best opportunities in getting great living outcomes for your home.
+In an ideal world, your aspect [outlook] would be to the north or north-east [orientation], as this creates the best opportunities in getting great living outcomes when you design a new home.

 And this mantra in the world of Mirvac?
 Well, it meant that you designed for the major view or outlook first … and then figured out how to get natural light into it after that.

 But wait?
-Haven’t I been saying, over and over again, that you MUST design for orientation in order to create a home that is great to live in?
+Haven’t I been saying, over and over again, that you MUST design a new home for orientation in order to create a home that is great to live in?

 Yes, I have.
 And I still stand by that statement.
 However, it’s not always possible to have your aspect and your orientation align.

 What if your best view is to the south or the west?
 What if your rear yard faces west?
 What if it faces south?
 What do you do about designing to orientation then?
 How do you design a new home that is well-lit naturally, and makes the most of the natural conditions to maintain a consistent temperature in your home?